 Change the second paragraph as follows:

 In a robust security network association (RSNA), IEEE Std 802.11 provides functions to protect Data frames, IEEE Std 802.1X-2020 provides authentication and a Controlled Port, and IEEE Std 802.11 and IEEE Std 802.1X-2020 collaborate to provide key management.
 All STAs in an RSNA have a corresponding IEEE 802.1X entity that handles these services.
 This standard defines how an RSNA utilizes IEEE Std 802.1X-2020 to access these services.
-Within IEEE Std 802.11, EAPOL PDUs are carried as MSDUs within one or more Data frames or as MMPDU within one or more Authentication frames , as described in Clause 12 of IEEE Std 802.1X-2020.
+Within IEEE Std 802.11, EAPOL PDUs are carried as MSDUs within one or more Data frames or are carried within Authentication frames(#1129) (see 12.14.4)(#1193), as described in Clause 12 of IEEE Std 802.1X-2020.
 Within this standard, Data frames used for this purpose are generally referred to as EAPOL-Key frames, EAPOL-Key request frames, and EAPOL-Start frames.
 Authentication frames used for this purpose are generally referred to as EAPOL-Start Authentication frames.

 TGbi editor: Modify Clause 4.5.3.3 as follows (track change on):